Rethinking Google Glass

 Google Glass Headed Back To The Drawing Board

 But Google hasn’t given up.
 Instead, they’ve gone back to the beginning.
-The new project managers vow not to release the product until it’s actually complete this time.
+The new project managers vow not to release the product until it’s complete.
 They also promise no public experimentation, which failed the first time miserably.

-Google insists that the product, even though it failed, was still revolutionary.
-After all, it gave the world it’s first look at this type of wearable tech.
+Google insists that the product was still revolutionary even though it failed.
+After all, it gave the world its first look at this type of wearable tech.